nepfaff/iiwa_setup/README.md

 interface.
 If this doesn't work, then controlling it through the driver also won't work.

 [Drake's Schunk driver](https://github.com/RobotLocomotion/drake-schunk-driver) must be installed manually to use the WSG programatically.
-Once build, the driver can be run using `bazel run //src:schunk_driver`.
+Once built, the driver can be run using `bazel run //src:schunk_driver`.
+The driver requires Bazel 6.
+Multiple Bazel versions can be managed by installing `bazelisk from [here](https://github.com/bazelbuild/bazelisk/releases).
+The Bazel version will then be read from the `.bazeliskrc` file in the repo.

 #### Networking troubeshooting